-Because most of our paint is shipped at some point, there is a chance that the paint in the can might get between the can and the lid — which can make getting the lid off more difficult than it might be with ordinary paint.
+Because most of our paint is shipped at some point, there is a chance that paint may get between the can and the lid — which can make opening the lid more difficult than with ordinary paint.
 The main resin in RustSeal is an adhesive, which is part of what makes it such a powerful rust prevention coating, but it also means the lid may feel more resistant than you'd expect.

 Pro Tip: Work Around the Can, Not Against It Rotate and lift — 10 degrees at a time, all the way around.
 Two passes is usually all it takes.
 Patience here protects the lid seal so you can properly reseal the can and preserve your RustSeal for future use. |